 Heat the oil to about 350ºF (180º).
 If you don’t have a thermometer, test the oil with a doughnut hole.
 If it doesn’t start frying (bubbling) immediately, the oil is too cold, if the hole turns brown right away, the oil is too hot.
 Adjust the heat accordingly.

-Sugar Coated Doughnuts
+• Sugar Coated Doughnuts

 When the doughnuts have cooled, roll them in sugar to coat evenly.

-Put some powdered (confectioner’s) sugar in a bowl and add a little bit of milk or water.
+Put some powdered sugar in a small bowl and add a little bit of milk or water.
 Stir and keep adding liquid until you reach a smooth, slightly runny consistency.
 You want the glaze to run off the doughnuts when you’ve dipped them.

-Filled Doughnuts
+• Filled Doughnuts

 If you choose to fill the large yeast doughnuts, push a skewer into the center of the doughnut to make a hole.
 Next, put some room temperature jam, or slightly warmed chocolate hazelnut spread (I’ve gone off Nutella since they’re using tons of palm oil) into a piping bag and pipe the filling into the doughnut.

-Scottish Style with Jam and Cream
+• Scottish Style Yeast Doughnuts with Jam and Cream

 Don’t miss another post!
 Sign up for my free subscription below the recipe card.